Content Moderation: Types, Tools & Best Practices

 Why is Content Moderation Important?

 User engagement drives the performance metrics that mean the most to your business.
 Your in-app experience must create a safe and enjoyable environment users will want to reopen again and again.
-If they encounter trolls, bullies, explicit content, spam, or disturbing media, they won't want to stick around and create a community with other users.
+If they encounter trolls, bullies, explicit content, spam, or disturbing media, they will leave.

 The 4 Types of Content To Moderate